tuobangli/E1/README.md

 # E1
-back to Hong Kong or Macau as soon as possible.
+back to my home once the DS-2019 is received.